Go back

 Automating phishing response and investigations

-With Material’s Phishing Herd Immunity solution, a single employee’s phishing report can immediately protect the entire company.
+With Material’s Phishing Protection solution, a single employee’s phishing report can immediately protect the entire company.
 Material automatically finds all similar instances of the phishing attack and then applies HackerOne’s chosen remediation for the entire organization.
 That means that HackerOne can now speed bump other employees from potentially falling victim by automatically defanging links, adding warning messages, or completely removing a message from the inbox.

 “Tooling like Material helps us be a lot more proactive.
 And on the reactive side, there are many things that we can expedite as well,” Bilyak said.